Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation

 \subsection{Instance Tracker Module}

 After the images are fed into the image panoptic segmentation network, we can obtain each foreground object instance and background stuff, which can be used to learn the embedding of each instance for tracking between video frames.
-Unlike MaskTrack \cite{yang2019video} that obtains a 28x28 mask based on the anchor, it is possible to directly use several fully connected layers to obtain the embedding of the corresponding instances.
-While PanopticFCN \cite{li2021panopticfcn} obtains the mask of the original image, using the previous method directly may consume too much GPU memory and struggle to obtain good embedding.
+Unlike MaskTrack~\cite{yang2019video} which obtains a 28x28 mask based on the anchor, it is possible to directly use several fully connected layers to obtain the embedding of the corresponding instances.
+While PanopticFCN~\cite{li2021panopticfcn} obtains the mask of the original image, using the previous method directly may consume too much GPU memory and struggle to obtain good embedding.
 For an arbitrary two images frame $t-\delta$ and frame $t$, assume that frame $t-\delta$ has $m$ instances, we transform the binary mask of each instance into a bounding box, and crop the region enclosed by the bounding box into RoI feats, and then the RoI feature map is scaled to the shape of $256*512$, the empty regions are padded by 0, which ensures no deformation occurred when the RoI mask obtained.
 We get $m*1024$ embedding by two fully connected layers and yield an embedding of $n*1024$ for frame $t$, which has $n$ instances.
 To calculate the similarity of each two instances of the two images, we multiply the embedding of each instance two by two to obtain $m*n$ values, which forms the instance matching matrix $M_{mn}=\sum a_{mk} b_{mk}$.
 The instance tracker is detailed in Fig.~\ref{fig:method.instance tracker}.
 We can get the matching indexes simply through the operation of $torch.argmax$.
 We also used bipartite graph matching~\cite{yu2020learning} to solve the instance correspondence and found less improvement, probably because the learned embedding is robust enough that it may not cause ambiguous matches.